 Less than a two-hour drive from Buffalo across the United States-Canada border is Toronto, the cultural, entertainment, and financial capital of Canada.
 Buffalo is also ideally located for easy access to many of America’s greatest cities.
 The Buffalo-Niagara International Airport offers direct flights to more than 20 cities, including New York, Boston, Philadelphia, Chicago, and Washington, DC, all only an hour’s flight away.

 UB is a critical partner, playing a central role in the creation of a strong, sustainable knowledge economy and thriving entrepreneurial culture that are driving Buffalo’s revitalization.
 Exemplified and driven by the centrally located Buffalo Niagara Medical Campus and UB’s new Jacobs School of Medicine and Biomedical Sciences facility, Buffalo is experiencing a period of tremendous progress and momentum as well as unprecedented regional investments in the industries of the future and in the assets that ensure a satisfying quality of life for all its citizens.

 The Vice Provost for International Education reports to the Provost and Executive Vice President for Academic Affairs and is responsible for all central international programs and services at UB.
-The Vice Provost leads the Office of International Education, which is responsible for the recruitment of undergraduate international students as well as the development of a rich portfolio of study abroad programs, overseas degree offerings, and international partnerships in research and education.
+The Vice Provost leads the Office of International Education, which is responsible for the development of a rich portfolio of study abroad programs, overseas degree offerings, and international partnerships in research and education.